Alexandre-Tortoza/annalu/docs/README.md

 # AnnaLu Art Gallery Documentation

 Welcome to the AnnaLu art gallery documentation.
-This folder contains comprehensive guides for developers working on this project.
+This folder contains comprehensive guides for developers, content creators, and designers working on this project.

-## Project Overview
+## What is AnnaLu?

-**AnnaLu** is a content-driven art gallery website built with Astro 6.
-It serves as a public gallery showcasing artworks with a modern, accessible design.
-The architecture is designed to evolve into an e-commerce platform (Phase 2) without requiring restructuring.
+**AnnaLu** is a modern, content-driven art gallery platform built with Astro 6.
+It provides a beautiful, accessible way for artists to showcase and eventually sell their work.
+The site emphasizes performance, SEO, and accessibility while maintaining a stunning visual experience.
+The architecture is thoughtfully designed to evolve into an e-commerce platform (Phase 2) without requiring restructuring.

+**Vision:** Create a gallery platform that prioritizes artist visibility, visitor experience, and long-term scalability.

 - **Phase 1 (Current):** Public gallery, presentation, and discovery.
 - **Phase 2 (Future):** E-commerce integration (price, stock, checkout, shipping).